Welcome to Wealthcommon Currency Central

 who harvest the metals out of the mines.
 The money would have a much higher

-supply which will keep it more in tune to economic growth and population expansion.
+supply which will keep it more in tune to real economic growth and population expansion.
 As with

 petroleum, adequate gold and silver can be found to satisfy the circulatory

-demand.
-And because living standards are less likely to suffer the inflation, interest and deficits with a gold and
+set aside as commodity will help preserve sound monetary base value.
+And because living standards are less likely to suffer the inflation, interest and deficits while using a gold and

-silver currency, less credit is needed and thus less debt results.
-The money system becomes even more secure
+silver currency, less credit is needed and thus less accumulative debt results.
+The monetary system becomes even more secure

 by abolishing fractional reserve banking.

-Now can we just grow out of the debt?
+Now can we use growth to get out of the debt?
 How so can we grow

 out of the debt while using the Federal Reserve 'credit card' monetary